 - Failure to Comply with Services: Rehabilitation or community service may be part of a defendant’s probation.
 Failure to attend or complete these services will result in a violation.

 - Failure to Pay a Fine or Restitution: If a fine is imposed, it must be paid.
 Similarly, all ordered restitution payments must be made on time.

 - Possession of Prohibited Substances : Possession of weapons or drugs may be a probation violation.

 Your Best Defense: Aggressive Criminal Attorneys

 Probation attorney Hugh W. Barrow and the attorneys at Barrow Law Group, PLLC proudly represent clients throughout Jefferson, Bullitt, Oldham, Henry and Shelby, Spencer and Meade counties.
 We are dedicated to providing cost-effective results for our clients.
-Give our probation violation lawyers a call at (502) 589-9353 or contact us online to learn about how we can help you.
+Give our probation violation lawyers a call at (502) 589-9353 or contact us to learn about how we can help you.
 At our firm, you will always speak directly to your defense attorney.